Section 1: Introduction

 Small towns depended on the purchases of farm families.
 Implement dealers, grain elevators, livestock auctions, stores, schools, and churches needed farmers to spend their money in town.
 (See Image 3.)
 As farm income dropped, many businesses had to close.
 The towns began to fail as people left to look for work in a bigger town.

 One more factor should be considered in the failure of small towns.
 Automobiles and good roads helped people get to larger towns where merchants competed for their business.
-There were other attractions, too, such as movie theaters.
+There were other attractions, too, such as better schools and movie theaters.
 (See Image 4.)
 Automobiles had a cumulative effect on small towns.
 The ease with which people could travel to larger towns took business away from small towns.
 But, as small towns died, people were happy to have automobiles to take them to larger towns to purchase things they needed.

 Between 1900 and 1920, the number of farms in North Dakota increased.
 However, by 1925, poor prices and debt forced some farmers to sell their land.
 The number of farms began a slow, steady decline.
 Today, there are half as many farms as in 1920.
 The farms are larger, but the number of people each farm supports has decreased.